deewhy/dot-net-bc-sloth/README.md

 # :bowtie: Project Sloth: .NET BC Backend :bowtie:

-### API :kissing_heart:
+### Importing the projecct :kissing_heart:
-In order to properly use the API with a localhost MVC project, you need to change the connection string in your appsettings.json to match the location of your project, it MUST end in your //wwwroot//db//dotnetbc.sqlite For example: "C:\\Users\\user\\git\\dot-net-bc-sloth\\DotNetBcBackend\\wwwroot\\db\\dotnetbc.sqlite;"
+To import the project in Visual Studio 2017, follow the next steps.
+Sounds stupid, but it works!

+1. After pulling from GitHub, go to the folder in the command line.
+1. Run dotnet restore on the project from the command line.
+1. Open the .sln solution file with Visual Studio 2017.
+1. OpenIdDict won't be recognized and that's okay.
+Just go to the Solution Explorer on the top-right corner and build the solution by right-clicking on the project's name and clicking on the Build option.
+(DO NOT BUILD FROM THE COMMAND LINE.)
+1. Go to appsettings.json and change the connection string to the full URI of the SQLite database.
+Something like:
+"C:\\Users\\user\\git\\dot-net-bc-sloth\\DotNetBcBackend\\wwwroot\\db\\dotnetbc.sqlite;"

-### Authorization :no_entry:
+### Authentication and Authorization :no_entry:

-OpenIdDict has been implemented, the controllers may or may not be authorized.
-If Visual Studio does not find OpenIdDict and related .csproj packages, try running dotnet restore, and then build **on Visual Studio** (not the console or package console) by right-clicking the project in the solution explorer tab on the top right and clicking on "Build".
-Then you'll be able to run the project on localhost with no problems from Visual Studio 2017.
+Some Web APIs need authentication.
 To authenticate via the Web API send a x-www-form-urlencoded POST request to 'PROJECTURL + /connect/token' and use the following data:

 Key | Value